 So now that you know why you need a local loan officer and know exactly what they bring to the table, let’s go over at least four questions you should ask him or her to get a feel for whether or not they are the right loan officer for you.

-What lenders do you deal with? – A loan officer often works with several lenders, so you do have a certain amount of flexibility.
+An independent loan officer often works with several lenders, so you might have a certain amount of flexibility, but they’ll also likely work on commission, which can mean they aren’t always looing out for your best interest.
 Thus, you should make it a point to ask what options are available.

-Note, there are other programs available for non-first-time buyers as well, which means regardless of whether this is your first home purchase or your second or third, a local loan officer can help save you money.
+Note, there are other programs available for non-first-time buyers as well, which means regardless of whether this is a starter home purchase or your second or third home buy, a local loan officer can help save you money.

 That said, when it comes down to selecting a mortgage loan officer in Colorado, there are a few things you should look for right off the bat.
 For instance, you should look for a loan officer that is currently working with a well-known, reputable lender.
 Remember, reputation is everything these days.
 So, who your loan officer works with absolutely matters.